Burrawang walk

 - There are 40 steps along this section of the walk

-There are 2 accessible parking spaces in the visitor centre carpark where this walk begins and accessible toilets at Commemoration Flat picnic area, east of the walk.
+There are accessible toilets at Commemoration Flat picnic area, east of the walk.
 There's a bench seat at the Solander monument where you can rest.

 Prohibited